F-Mangini/Arcade-Game/README.md

 ## Developer Note

 **Please Note:** This game originated as an experimental project and was never intended to be a fully polished product.
 As a result, the codebase is quite rushed and may lack optimal structure or comments.
-It served primarily as a learning exercise and an exploration of game mechanics.
+It served primarily as a creative and learning exercise, but also as an occasion to test some tools and have fun with friends.

 ---